odedshr/html-encoder-vscode/README.md

 the server and served as a static page (live-refresh is bonus).
 The `HTML encoder` does exactly that:

 1. Write a normal HTML file
 2. Import it to your javascript code using `import Node from './example.template.html';` and then use it by appending it to the DOM -`document.appendChild(new Node());`

-Behind the scenes, I use [Rollup](https://rollupjs.org/) plugin capability to detect imported HTML and encoding them to a set of javascript commands that are embedded with the Rollup output javascript file. ### Adding dynamic content A guiding principle was to write an HTML valid code, but this raised the question - "Where can we place the computational instructions required?" and I found the Process Instructions (PI for short). they look a bit ugly I must admit -`<?=value?>`but for the proof-of-concept they serve their purpose.
+Behind the scenes, I use [Rollup](https://rollupjs.org/) plugin capability to detect imported HTML and encoding them to a set of javascript commands that are embedded with the Rollup output javascript file. ### Adding dynamic content A guiding principle was to write an HTML valid code, but this raised the question - "Where can we place the computational instructions required?" and I found the Process Instructions (PI for short). they look a bit ugly I must admit -`<?=value?>` but for the proof-of-concept they serve their purpose.
 Looking at other templating systems such as [Vue](https://medium.com/@Pier/vue-js-the-good-the-meh-and-the-ugly-82800bbe6684), the PIs are attributes in the elements or new html-invalid elements (i.e. not part of the HTML language).
-The`<? ... ?>`is a valid HTML element,i t should appear as a first child to the element we wish to manipulate or immediately following it (in case of a childless element).
+The `<? ... ?>` is a valid HTML element, it should appear as a first child to the element we wish to manipulate or immediately following it (in case of a childless element).

 ## Cheatsheet